-The Tranche B Warrants are accounted for as derivative instruments measured at fair value in accordance with ASC 815.
-At March 31, 2021, the fair value of the warrant derivative liability was \$615,575 (March 31, 2020 - \$322,491), and fair value changes of \$(293,084) have been recognized in other income (expense), net in the year ended March 31, 2021 (year ended March 31, 2020 - gain of \$795,149) (see Note 28).
-The fair value determination includes a high degree of subjectivity and judgment, which results in significant estimation uncertainty.
-See Note 26 for additional details on how the fair value of the warrant derivative liability is calculated on a recurring basis.
+The Tranche B Warrants are accounted for as derivative instruments (the "warrant derivative liability") measured at fair value in accordance with ASC 815.
+At March 31, 2022, the fair value of the warrant derivative liability was \$26,920 (March 31, 2021 - \$615,575), and fair value changes are recognized in other income (expense), net; see Note 27.
+See Note 24 for additional details on how the fair value of the warrant derivative liability is calculated on a recurring basis.

-The Tranche C Warrants are accounted for as derivative instruments, with the fair value continuing to be \$\text{nil} at March 31, 2021.
+The Tranche C Warrants are accounted for as derivative instruments, with the fair value continuing to be \$nil at March 31, 2022.